michalagata/SqlDeployer/README.md

 ## Environment Scripts

 Environment Name - This allows SqlDeployer to be environment aware and only run scripts that are in a particular environment based on the name of the script. 'sth.ENV.LOCAL.sql' would only be run if --env=LOCAL was set.

+## Releases

+SqlDeployer releases are available on GitHub at [michalagata/SqlDeployer](https://github.com/michalagata/SqlDeployer).

+Each release includes:
+- Platform-specific ZIP archives (Linux, macOS, Windows)
+- `version.txt` file containing the release version
+- `README.md` file with documentation

+### Downloading Releases

+You can download the latest release from the [GitHub Releases page](https://github.com/michalagata/SqlDeployer/releases).
+Select the appropriate ZIP file for your platform:
+- `SqlDeployer.Linux.zip` - For Linux x64 systems
+- `SqlDeployer.macOS.zip` - For macOS systems
+- `SqlDeployer.Windows.zip` - For Windows x64 systems

+After downloading, extract the ZIP file and run the `SqlDeployer` executable from the extracted directory.